Kerry O'Keeffe: Post-playing career

-O'Keeffe had varied careers post-cricket including as a commentator on ABC Radio.
-He was known for his humorous anecdotes, told in the manner of an after-dinner speech at a cricketers club, and his distinctive laugh.
-He especially seemed to enjoy working with overseas commentators such as India's Harsha Bhogle, whom he enjoyed confusing with his colorful Australian language.
-However, when he concentrated on the game, he showed insight born of a career at the highest level together with study of the statistics and history of the game.
+O'Keeffe has remained involved in cricket since his retirement, including as a commentator on ABC Radio.
+He is known for his humorous anecdotes, told in the manner of an after-dinner speech at a cricketers club, and his distinctive laugh.
+He often enjoys working with overseas commentators such as India's Harsha Bhogle, whom he enjoyed confusing with his colourful Australian language.
+However, when he concentrates on the game, he shows insight born of a career at the highest level together with study of the statistics and history of the game.

 In 2004, he released his autobiography According to Skull.
 He has also released a number of CDs containing some shorts of his commentating antics.

 On 27 December 2013, while providing commentary on the Melbourne Boxing Day Test between Australia and England, O'Keeffe announced his retirement from commentating after the Sydney Test in January 2014 (O'Keeffe had accepted a redundancy from the ABC).

 However, O'Keeffe returned to cricket commentary in December 2016 as part of Triple M's new cricket coverage.

-On 13 July 2018, it was announced that O'Keeffe had joined the Fox Sports cricket commentary team from the 2018–19 season.
-O'Keeffe's commentary during the Indian tour of Australia in 2018 received backlash from the Indian team management and on social media for being derogatory towards Indian players.
-A day before the fourth Test, it was reported that Indian broadcaster Sony had decided to black out O'Keeffe's commentary by not using Fox Cricket's commentary feed when he is on air.
+O'Keeffe joined the Fox Sports cricket commentary team from the 2018–19 season, where he was still commentating in the 2024-25 season.